-I want to make some stuff in my browser make sound.
+I want to make sound in my browser.
 My main excuse is the synestizer project.

 - Noise generator